Bond requirements changing for ISF

 23 11 2010

-Are you aware the Customs informs ISF filers if their bills do not match due to having the wrong Bill Type marked?
-When you receive a No Bill on File message, Customs will respond with one of two messages: No Bill Match or Wrong Bill Type.
-If it reads No Bill Match, this means that Customs was not able to match the entered SCAC and Bill Number against the SCAC and Bill Number entered into AMS.
-If the SCAC and Bill Number have been entered but the wrong Bill Type is marked (house vs straight), Customs will respond with Wrong Bill Type.
-If you get this message, change the Bill Type, save, and retransmit the ISF.
+If it reads ‘No Bill Match’ this means that Customs was not able to match the entered SCAC and Bill Number against the SCAC and Bill Number entered into AMS.
+If the SCAC and Bill Number have been entered but the wrong Bill Type is marked (house vs straight), Customs will respond with ‘Wrong Bill Type’.
+If you get this message, change the Bill Type, save, and retransmit the Importer Security Filings.

-One thing to keep in mind, however, is that you may initially receive a No Bill Match message if the carrier has not yet entered the bill information.
-However, you may receive a Wrong Bill Type message once they do enter the information if it differs from what you have entered on your ISF.
-This is why it is important to check the reason why you don’t have a bill match every time Customs responds with a No Bill on File message.
+One thing to keep in mind, however, is that you may initially receive a ‘No Bill Match’ message if the carrier has not yet entered the bill information.
+However, you may receive a ‘Wrong Bill Type’ message once they do enter the information if it differs from what you have entered on your ISF.
+This is why it is important to check the reason why you don’t have a bill match every time Customs responds with a ‘No Bill on File’ message.

 November progress reports are out